-We Lutherans -- "we" being the Lutheran Church-Missouri Synod, insofar as the name has not been removed or hidden so people don't think we're some kind of frozen chosen, maintenance rather than missional mentality, or wannabe Catholics stuck in a Eurocentric liturgical straight-jacket for worship rather than ablaze to bring you to a critical event and get you all on fire with our praise band -- are about to celebrate the Feast of St Monica on 27 August.
+We Lutherans -- that is, Lutheran Church-Missouri Synod, insofar as the name has not been removed or hidden so people don't think we're some kind of frozen chosen, maintenance rather than missional mentality, wannabe Catholics stuck in a Eurocentric liturgical straight-jacket for worship rather than ablaze to bring you to a critical event and get you all on fire with our praise band -- recently celebrated the Feast of St Monica on 27 August.

 Huh?
 Who cares?
 What difference does that make?
 And who is and why bother about this Monica anyway?
-The last Monica anyone heard about was Lewinsky!
-Besides, it's all adiaphora, right, why trample on my Christian Freedom with all this dead weight from the past?
+The last Monica anyone heard about was Lewinsky anyway.
+Besides, it's all adiaphora anyway, why trample on my Christian Freedom with all this dead weight from the past?

-OK, Monica was the mother of St Augustine.
+Monica was the mother of St Augustine.
 Geez, whozzat?
 Well, arguably the most influential Christian theologian ever.
-We'll leave whether that was for better or worse, as well as biographies of Augustine or Monica, aside here.
-You can check that out in our next post, or at Section VIII of Eastern Church/Empire, Western Church/Empire, posted on 16 January annually on this blog.
-Except for this: Augustine was quite non-Christian, anti-Christian really, held the most prestigious professorship in his time, and his conversion was brought about in part by the example and prayers of his Christian mother, Monica, which is why the church honours her.
+We'll leave whether that was for better or worse, as well as biographies, to your searches or Wikipedia.
+Except for this part.
+Augustine was quite non-Christian, anti-Christian really, and a celebrated figure in his time, and his conversion was brought about by the example and prayers of his Christian mother, Monica, which is why the church honours her.

 St Monica's feast day was not a part of the overall observance of the Western Church for about three-fourths of its elapsed history to date, until about the time of the Council of Trent in the Sixteenth Century.
 However, it was long observed by the Augustinian Order.
 Geez, whazzat?

-The "Augustinian Order" is a rather motley assortment of religious associations rather than a clear cut single entity, all of them tracing their origin to St Augustine and his rule of life, or regula in Latin.
+The "Augustinian Order" is a rather motley assortment of religious associations rather than a clear cut single entity -- in this way rather like my guys, the Benedictines -- all of them tracing their origin to St Augustine and his rule of life, or regula in Latin.
 That's what it literally is to be regular -- you live under a regula, or rule.
 Readers here may have heard of one such Augustinian.
 Guy named Martin Luther.
-Anyway, in the Augustinian Order but not the church as a whole there was, besides the observance of the feast of St Augustine on 28 August, another one whose focus was his conversion to Christianity, which conversion in turn influenced the entire church.
+Anyway, in the Augustinian Order but not the church as a whole there was, besides the observance of the feast of St Augustine, another one whose focus was his conversion to Christianity, which conversion in turn influenced the entire church.

-This Augustinian feast, the Feast of the Conversion of St Augustine, was and still is celebrated on 5 May.
-So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, on the day before, 4 May.
-The Conversion feast never did make it into the overall Roman Calendar, but when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.
-Simple.
+This Augustinian feast, the Feast of the Conversion of St Augustine, was/is celebrated on 5 May.
+So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, the day before, 4 May.
+The Conversion feast never did make it into the overall Roman Calendar, and when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.

 One of the stated aims of the "liturgical reform" at Vatican II was to pare down the historical hodgepodge of stuff into something more straightforward and accessible.
-So they effectively banned the old order and came up with an entirely new order (novus ordo), sporting four "Eucharistic Prayers", several new options for other key parts of the Mass, a new lectionary of readings spread out over three years, and a new calendar -- a new hodgepodge crafted from an even wider spread of historical sources than the old hodgepodge that was supposed to be pared down!
+So they effectively banned the old stuff and came up with an entirely new order (novus ordo) sporting four orders Mass each with its own "Eucharistic Prayer", each with several options for key parts of the Mass, and a lectionary of readings spread out over three years and a new calendar -- a new hodgepodge crafted from an even wider spread of historical sources!
 Oh well, it was the 1960s after all.
 I guess you gotta make allowances for that.

-One small item in this was relocating the Feast of St Monica to 27 August, the day before the feast of her son.
-There's a logic to that.
+One item in this was relocating the Feast of St Monica to 27 August, the day before the feast of her son.
+There's a logic to that, obviously.
 And as far as the institution of Christ and fidelity to Scripture goes, you can celebrate the Feast of St Monica on 4 May, 27 August, any other day, or not at all.

-St Monica gave St Augustine physical birth, but her greatness for which we honour her is not that but in her role in his spiritual birth, his conversion, in this life.
-Therefore she is better honoured by leaving her day where it is for the reason it is there, or better yet finally inserting the Conversion into the Calendar, rather than moving her feast day from a day which does have inherent reference to her to the day before her son's feast, which does not.
+St Monica gave St Augustine physical birth, but her greatness for which we honour her is in her role in his spiritual birth in this life.
+Therefore she is better honoured by leaving her day where it is for the reason it is there, or better yet finally inserting the Conversion into the Calendar, rather than moving it from a day which does have inherent reference to her to the day before her son's feast, which does not.